Current students

 David was born in 2008.
 He is the eldest in a family of four children.
 His father is in prison and unable to provide for his family.
 The family has a small farm and it is very difficult for the mother to earn enough money.
 After primary school, David went to high day school for secondary education.
 Due to the problems at home, he quit after the first semester.
 Kids to School sponsors him since January 2024.
 He is now in form one of a Boys High School with boarding

 Asili was born in 2004.
 She is the youngest child in a family of three.
 Her mother left her family because she was mentally ill when Asili was three years old.
 Her father took care of the three children, but as a primary school security man, he barely earned anything.
 A primary school teacher has taken Asili’s fate to heart and has taken her into her family.
 With the help of other teachers, she was able to go to secondary school in 2018 and she graduated with good results in 2022.
-From March 2024, Kids to School will sponsor her.
+Since March 2024 Kids to School sponsors her.
 She is studying to be a nurse and midwife at a Medical College.
-This study will take three years to complete.
+This study will take three years.

 Zaccharia was born in 2007 in Rift Valley.
 He is the only son of a single mother.
 Due to the problems after the 2007 election, his mother and son moved to Kiambu County.
 Here they got help from an elderly woman.
 This lady has helped mother and son through time.
 The mother is sickly and tries to earn something by sewing.
 Zaccharia is now in form three of a Technical High School.
 Kids to School sponsors him since January 2024.